Loading...

 How to consume mixed salad greens, meatballs with sauce (mixture) without glucose spikes

-Add more fiber-rich ingredients to your meal, such as chia seeds or flaxseeds, which can slow down the absorption of glucose.
+Add more fiber-rich foods to your meal, such as chia seeds or flaxseed, which can help slow down the absorption of sugars.

 Exercise Post-Meal